AbbasElHachem/pws-pyqc/README.md

 PWSs is necessary as the interpolation error after the filtering and data transformation decreases significantly.
 The biggest improvement is achieved for the shortest temporal aggregations.

+Reference paper:
+How to cite.
+Bárdossy, A., Seidel, J., and El Hachem, A.: The use of personal weather station observation for improving precipitation estimation and interpolation, Hydrol.
+Earth Syst.
+Sci.
+Discuss. [preprint], https://doi.org/10.5194/hess-2020-42, in review, 2020.